ungoldman/cwp/README.md

 ### Example

-Given node is running in `/Users/ng/dev/github/cwp/`, here are some examples.
+Given the process is running in `/Users/ng/dev/github/cwp/`, here are some examples.

 ```js
 cwp('package.json')